 The Gleason Score reporting system will be phased out over the next few years as a newer prognostic grade group system is introduced.
-For further information about Gleason score see the Early Prostate Cancer Explained Booklet, page 25.
+For further information about Gleason score see page 26 of the booklet Early prostate cancer explained

 Prognostic Grade Group